HealthSamurai/documentation/reference/aidbox-forms/document-dsl.md

 ### SDCDocument extraction

-If you need to extract some values to Observation you need specify additional field property
+If you would like to extract some values to Observation you should specify additional field property:

 - `:code` - code/system of original Questionnaire question